prathamdupare/memory-card-game/README.md

 The Valorant Memory Card Game is a web-based memory card game built with React.
 Test your memory by matching Valorant agents' cards in this fun and challenging game.

-The game follows these simple rules:

-- You start with a grid of face-down cards, each representing a Valorant agent.
-- Click on a card to reveal the agent's image.
-- Click on another card to reveal a second agent's image.
-- If the two agents match, they remain face up.
-- If they don't match, they flip back face down.
-- Keep flipping cards and matching agents until all agents are revealed.

 **Play the game [here](#link-to-your-game)**

 ## Features